 - All testing documentation will be made available on Confluence

-As UI Farm are now designing directly into the browser, we already have the final HTML/CSS/JS responsive site.
+As we are now designing directly into the browser, the final HTML/CSS/JS responsive site is already available.
 No further front-end development is needed.

-UI Farm use the ultra-efficient Ruby’s Capistrano to quickly deploy websites through SSH and Git, keeping any staging and production releases properly separate.
-Through Capistrano’s multi-releases feature, UI Farm can quickly roll-back to a previous version, in case something needs to be reverted.
+Using the ultra-efficient Ruby’s Capistrano, we quickly deploy websites through SSH and Git, keeping any staging and production releases properly separate.
+In case something needs to be reverted, Capistrano’s multi-releases feature makes a roll-back to a previous version as easy as possible.